 Here’s something for all Windows users interested in the coding arena.
 The Windows IoT Core is basically a Windows OS development platform built especially for Raspberry Pi.

-It was primarily developed to provide a platform to all programmers to build IoT prototypes using Raspberry Pi and Windows 10.
-However, to use the Windows IoT core, you will need the Visual Studio set up on your Windows 10 PC.
+It was primarily developed to provide a platform for all programmers to build IoT prototypes using Raspberry Pi and Windows 10.
+However, you will need the Visual Studio set up on your Windows 10 PC to use the Windows IoT core.

 Like OpenELEC, OSMC is another simple yet popular open-source media center.
 In fact, this Linux-based OS is probably the best media-focused Raspberry Pi OS until now.
 It comes with support for Kodi and with its easy-to-use interface.

 OSMC is much easier for the users to store, manage, and retrieve data whenever required.
 Besides, it is highly customizable and comes with support for Raspberry 3 or lower versions.

 RaspBSD is a FreeBSD-based open-source image of FreeBSD 11.
 It is one of the widely used operating systems currently.
 The OS is mainly popular for its code existing in-game consoles such as macOS, PlayStation4, etc. RaspBSD is pre-configured in 2 images specifically designed for Raspberry Pi systems.

 Tailored for Raspberry Pi, Ubuntu Mate is definitely one of the best OS you could give a try.
 The OS is extremely lightweight and even gives a tough competition to the official Raspberry Pi OS, i.e., Raspbian, in many aspects.

 First of all, you can try your hands on all the latest packages that even Raspbian OS might lack to provide you.
 Additionally, it brings frequent updates and keeps on adding new incredible features.